 Get your game on

-We love to watch the go-karts race beneath the boards at Playland’s Seaside Go-Kart Speedway, and we usually can’t resist taking a spin in the two-seater race cars.
+We love to watch the go-karts race beneath the boards at Playland’s Seaside Go-Kart Speedway, and we usually can’t resist taking a spin in the race cars.
 Driving on the oval track is a blast, where we can cool down and get in some family-friendly competition to the finish line.
 Of course, we’re always happy to step into the retro Jilly’s Arcade (a turn-of-the-century historical landmark with its original carousel dome).
 Inside, the kids play popular games like Star Wars and Jurassic Park, while my husband and I enjoy the retro ones like Pac-Man.
 And we all try to snap up prizes on the crane game—during our last visit, my daughter was the big winner of a cute squishy plushie.

 Splash around at the OC Waterpark